Discover more from A Shot On Ehlo

 That’s exactly what happened.
 Dennis Rodman lamented during the ‘88 Finals that their reputation was hurting them with the refs.
 Isiah, Laimbeer and Mahorn talked about how much more the Pistons were fined compared to other teams, even for the same actions; during the ‘89 Finals, the Los Angeles Times reported that the Pistons had been fined more than $29,000 that season, more than triple the amount of the next most heavily fined team, the Trail Blazers.

 Even when the Pistons said that they were retiring the name after the club let Mahorn leave in the ‘89 expansion draft, they continued hyping it amongst themselves until ‘91, and into the present day.
-After all, in 2014, the entire team participated in ESPN’s 30-for-30 documentary about them, titled “Bad Boys.”
+In 2014, the entire team participated in ESPN’s 30-for-30 documentary about them, titled “Bad Boys.”

 Yet what I think really bothered the Pistons then and now — and what was a major contributor to the walkoff — was their realization that David Stern and the NBA were benefiting financially from the Bad Boys image, even as they were publicly condemning it.